Why Media Literacy is Important for Parents

 You know that feeling when your phone loses connection to the network?
 When you first start trying to refresh different apps, turning the cell data off and on, off and on, maybe even turning your phone off entirely, to restart it in the hopes that will solve the problem?
 This familiar experience shows us just how used to being connected we all have become in the last 10 years.
 When we are kicked off or disconnected, we exhibit withdrawal symptoms akin to a drug or alcohol.

-Children can (and do) also experience the same anxieties related to the separation of media.
+Children can (and do) also experience the same anxieties related to media saturation and the separation of media.
 As parents, we may have witnessed a negative reaction from our children when we take back our phones or put away the iPad.
 We may not always recognize that these reactions are something that we may be fostering and reinforcing with our own behaviour.

 It’s important to also recognize that the consumption of media is not a negative thing.
 No matter where we are in the world, we can be connected to each other via text message, social media, email, and other platforms.
 Digital maps help us navigate our way to new and often familiar places.
 Being connected to the internet for information and answers to any and all of our questions helps us to understand the world around us, and being always connected to our cameras to capture each passing moment or special meal helps us share our experiences with others.
-But learning balance is an important part of media literacy, and it’s one that we need to learn and observe ourselves because our children glean much of their own habits from watching us.
+But the ability to identify balance is an important part of media literacy, and it’s one that we need to learn and observe ourselves because our children glean much of their own habits from watching us.

 All media is created and curated

-To begin your critical thinking and media literacy journey as parents, the Centre for Media Literacy lists 5 key Media Literacy questions for us to ask when we are receiving any form of media, whether that be a news article, textbook, radio show/podcast, video, or advertisement:
+To begin your critical thinking and media literacy journey as parents, the Centre for Media Literacy lists 5 key Media Literacy questions for us to ask when we are receiving any piece of media, whether that be a news article, textbook, radio show/podcast, video, or advertisement:

 - Who created this message?